Erostrate9/Erostrate9.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuxuan (Eric) Sun is a Master's student majoring in computer science at [University of Ottawa](https://service.scs.carleton.ca/ocics/timetable "OCICS").
+He's a full-stack software engineer proficient in Java, Spring Boot, MySQL and React.
+He has one year of backend development work experience in China.
+His research interests include Software Engineering and Applied AI.
 {style="text-align: justify;"}